-Jeremy Bolen is a Chicago based artist, researcher, educator interested in site specific, experimental modes of documentation and presentation.
-Bolen is also an Advanced Photon Source User at Argonne National Laboratory in Lemont, Illinois.
+Jeremy Bolen is an artist researcher, organizer and educator interested in site specific, experimental modes of documentation and presentation.
 Much of Bolen's work involves rethinking systems of recording in an attempt to observe invisible presences that remain from various scientific experiments and human interactions with the earth's surface.
-Bolen received his MFA from the University of Illinois at Chicago in 2012 and is a recent recipient of the Oxbow Faculty Artist Residency in Saugatuck, MI, Center for Land Use Interpretation Residency in Wendover, Utah; Catwalk Residency in Catskill, NY; Hill House Residency in Mancelona, MI; Signal Fire Residency in Portland, OR; Joshua Tree Highlands Residency in Joshua Tree, CA and the Provost Award for Graduate Research from the University of Illinois at Chicago.
-His work has been exhibited at numerous locations including the Museum of Contemporary Photography, Chicago; La Box, Bourges; IDEA Space, Colorado Springs; The Mission, Houston; Galerie Zurcher, Paris; Andrew Rafacz, Chicago; Salon Zurcher, New York; The Drake, Toronto; Untitled Art Fair, Miami; Gallery 400, Chicago; Newspace Center for Photography, Portland; Depaul University Art Museum, Chicago; Hyde Park Art Center, Chicago, and Roots and Culture, Chicago.
-Bolen currently serves as an Adjunct Assistant Professor at the School of Art Institute of Chicago and is represented by Andrew Rafacz Gallery, Chicago.
+Bolen is a recent recipient of the Banff Research in Culture Residency in Alberta, Canada; POOL Center for Art and Criticism Residency, Johannesburg; PACT Zollverein Residency in Essen, Germany; Oxbow Faculty Artist Residency in Saugatuck, MI; and Center for Land Use Interpretation Residency in Wendover, Utah.
+His work has been exhibited at numerous locations including Haus der Kulturen der Welt, Berlin; the Museum of Contemporary Photography, Chicago; La Box, Bourges; PACT Zollverein, Essen; EXGIRLFRIEND, Berlin; POOL, Johannesburg; University at Buffalo, Buffalo; IDEA Space, Colorado Springs; The Mission, Houston; Galerie Zurcher, Paris; Andrew Rafacz, Chicago; Soccer Club Club, Chicago; Salon Zurcher, New York; The Drake, Toronto; Untitled Art Fair, Miami; Gallery 400, Chicago; Newspace Center for Photography, Portland; Depaul University Art Museum, Chicago and Hyde Park Art Center, Chicago.
+Bolen lives and works between Chicago and Atlanta, serves as Assistant Professor of Photography at Georgia State University, is a co-founder and co-organizer of the Deep Time Chicago collective, and is represented by Andrew Rafacz Gallery, Chicago.